 - What are the social, economic and justice implications of different strategies to protect biodiversity (such as parks)?

-- Take the Week 9 Quiz (covering this week's materials) by Saturday at 11:59 pm Eastern Time.
+Take the Quiz #9 by Saturday at 11:59 pm Eastern Time.